yosino26/protospace-40636/README.md

 ### Association
-- has_many :prototype
+- has_many :prototypes
-- has_many :comment
+- has_many :comments